seirl/thesis/plan.md

 - Python <-> Java gateway
     - py4j vs jni considerations

 - Simple query API: RPC
     - Traversal queries, visit/leaves/... + count
     - Limits and filtering

 - Expressivity
+    - not arbitrary requests, not something for researchers
     - examples of data queries that cannot be made using this simple language
     - mixed solution java impl / http queries
-    - exploration of graph query languages
+    - exploration of graph query languages (future works)

+(Hakim's work?)

 # The structure of the graph